aamster/aamster.github.io/_posts/2024-10-03-sequence_to_sequence_models_1.md

 However, this shows that we can output something rather than `<UNK>`.

+### Mixed precision training

+The default datatype for network operations in pytorch is `torch.float32`.

+However, it turns out that most deep learning operations don't require this much precision, and `float16` would suffice.
+But not all operations can use the lower precision, which is why pytorch and the GPU know how to do some operations using `float32` and some with `float16`.
+That is why it is called _mixed precision_.

+This is a good thing that we don't need to always use `float32` since `float16` takes up less memory than `float32`, which allows the GPU to access the data quicker and allows us to use larger batch sizes.
+See [this article](https://pytorch.org/blog/accelerating-training-on-nvidia-gpus-with-pytorch-automatic-mixed-precision/) which shows that using mixed precision training achieves the same accuracy as `float32` and shows that mixed precision training ran 2-5 times faster.

+In my experiments using the Nvidia V100 GPUs, training on `float32` took `1.80s/batch` while training with `float16` took `0.99s/batch`, which matches what the PyTorch article above reported.

+This is great, since it means that training time is cut down by half.

 ## Conclusion

-We implemented an RNN model without attention similar to {% cite 10.5555/2969033.2969173 %} and a model with attention similar to {% cite DBLP:journals/corr/BahdanauCB14 %} and found that the model with attention has better overall performance than the model without attention as evaluated by the BLEU score.
+We implemented an RNN model without attention similar to {% cite 10.5555/2969033.2969173 %} and a model with attention similar to {% cite DBLP:journals/corr/BahdanauCB14 %} and found that the model with attention has better overall performance than the model without attention as evaluated by the BLEU score on the 3003 test set examples in the WMT'14 dataset.
 However, {% cite DBLP:journals/corr/BahdanauCB14 %} reports a steep decrease in BLEU score as the sentence length increases, which we were not able to reproduce.
 Our results are in line with {% cite 10.5555/2969033.2969173 %} which reported that the model without attention is robust to sentence length, but the paper that introduced attention is seen as a "paradigm shift" paper that introduced attention, so the community saw value in the attention mechanism though the reported performance in the paper is not as good as previous papers.

 Researchers ran with the idea of attention, and developed the transformer architecture, which forms the backbone of SOTA "language models" such as the GPT series.

 Also of note that at the time, non-deep-learning based methods such as Moses, showed better performance on the translation task, but clearly the community invested more effort in deep learning based methods.
 The transformer model paid off and is significantly more influential than just in doing translation, which Moses is only capable of doing.

+Importantly, the problem of translation is used, as these papers were focused on, but learning to translate is actually similar to learning to take in an arbitrary sequence and output an arbitrary sequence, which for example chatbots, image generators, video generators, etc need to do.
+So the applications of this research are more applicable than just to the problem of translation.

 Next, we'll build on language models and implement a transformer model rather than an RNN model.